-You must first open a sale file and provide all the relevant information (general information, property to be sold, attached photos and files, if any).
-The "ActivitĂ© de vente" (Sale) tab can then be used to prepare all the notices pertaining to that sale.
+You must first open a “dossier de vente” (sale file)and provide all the relevant information (general information, property to be sold, attached photos and files, if any).
+The "Activité de vente" (Sale) tab can then be used to prepare all the notices pertaining to that sale.

-Yes.
-Once you are done describing a good, hit the "Tab" key on your keyboard, then press "Enter".
-The good will transfer to the right-hand column and the cursor will return to the "Description" section, ready for the next item.
+After describing each item of property, press the "Tab" key on the keyboard, followed by "Enter".
+The item will be transferred to the right-hand column and the cursor will return to the "Description" section, where you can enter the description of the next item.

-Under the "Biens" (Goods) tab of the sale file, just select the list of goods and click the "printer" icon.
+Under the "Biens" (Property) tab of the “dossier de vente” (sale file), select the list of property and then click the printer icon.

-You can attach up to 20 pictures to a sale file.
-The maximum allowed picture size is 5 Mb.
-When the picture size exceeds 5 Mb, the system automatically excludes and parks the picture.
+You can attach up to 20 photographs to a “dossier de vente” (sale file).
+The maximum allowed picture size is 5 MB.
+When the size exceeds 5 MB, the system automatically parks the photograph in the excluded section.

-Just click on "RĂ©tablir" (Restore) at the bottom of the page.
+Simply click "Rétablir" (Restore) at the bottom of the page.
 All the information will revert to the latest published version.

-No. The date of a sale by agreement can be added only on the notice of completed sale, in other words once the sale has taken place.
+No. The date of a sale by agreement can be added only to the notice of completed sale, in other words once the sale has taken place.

 The date of publication of the notice also appears when the register is consulted, at the bottom of the page to the right of the PDF file.

-The publication of a notice of lifting of stay is only possible if the sale may take place within the time period that was set in the original notice of sale.
+The publication of a notice of lifting of stay is only possible if the sale may take place within the time period that was set in the original notice of sale (the date has not yet passed).
 Otherwise, the publication of a new notice of sale is required.
 The way to publish the notice will depend on the status of the sale:

-Click on "Enregistrer" (Save) then "Transmettre" (Submit) at the bottom of the page.
+Click "Enregistrer" (Save) then "Transmettre" (Submit) at the bottom of the page.

 This requires the publication of the following, in the order indicated:

-- a notice of non-sale, by indicating the status of the goods as "Non vendu" (Not sold);
+- a notice of non-sale, by indicating the status of the property as "Non vendu" (Not sold);

 - a new notice of sale by auction.
-The list of goods will become available.
+The list of property will become available.

-For a sale involving a single good, it is preferable to describe the good again when publishing a new notice of sale.
+For a sale involving a single item of property, it is preferable to describe the item in the “dossier de vente” (sale file), in order to publish a new notice of sale.

 Yes.
-When the sale does not concern all the immovable property, a notice of completed sale should be published and the status "Non vendu" (Not sold) should be indicated in the description of each item of immovable property that has not been sold.
+When not all the immovable property is sold, a notice of completed sale should be published and the status "Non vendu" (Not sold) should be indicated in the description of each item of immovable property that has not been sold.
 If an item of immovable property must then be identified in a new notice of sale, it is preferable to contact client services.

-It is used to correct or update already published notices of sale or notices of completed sales.
+It is used to correct or update previously published notices of sale or notices of completed sales.

-For a notice of sale, the following elements can be modified: charges and terms and conditions of the sale, court record number, debtor or creditor name, the category of goods, reserve price, photographs of goods, name and contact information of the person conducting the sale or person to contact to obtain information on the sale, content under the heading "Autres mentions utiles" (Other references) and information on the submission of a tender in a notice of sale through a call for tenders.
+For a notice of sale, the following elements can be modified: charges and terms and conditions of the sale, court record number, debtor or creditor name, property category, reserve price, photographs of property, name and contact information of the person conducting the sale or person to contact to obtain information on the sale, content under the heading "Autres mentions utiles" (Other references) and information on the submission of a tender in a notice of sale through a call for tenders.

-With a notice of completed sale, the following elements may be modified: the fact that a good has been sold or not, the sale price and the content of the heading "Autres mentions utiles" (Other references).
+For a notice of completed sale, the following elements may be modified: the fact that an item of property has been sold or not, the sale price and the content of the heading "Autres mentions utiles" (Other references).

 To change the name and contact information for the person in charge of the sale, it is necessary to contact client services.
-On the exercise of a hypothecary right, a copy of the judgment authorizing the change of the person in charge of the sale will be required.
+If the exercise of a hypothecary right is involved, a copy of the judgment authorizing a change of person in charge of the sale will be required.

 No. The date cannot be changed once the notice of sale has been published.
 Instead, a notice of non-sale must be published and the status must be changed to "Non vendu" (Not sold).
 A new notice of sale can then be published with the correct date.

-In the "Information gĂ©nĂ©rale" (General information) section of the sale file, the name of the creditor or debtor can be added by clicking on the "+" sign to the right of the relevant list.
+In the "Information générale" (General information) section of the “dossier de vente” (sale file), the name of the creditor or debtor can be added by clicking on the sign to the right of the relevant list.
 The court record number is always linked to the creditor.
 If there is more than one court record number for the same creditor, the creditor must be designated for each court record number.

 If the notice of sale has already been published, a notice of modification must be published to ensure that the changes made to the file are published in the register.

-It is used to identify the location of the goods on a map.
+It is used to identify the location of the property on a map.

-- Sale by auction: in addition to the address of the place of sale (which is compulsory), the address where the goods are located should be added, if different from the place of sale.
-A search of the register by place or by distance will then allow the location of the goods to be identified.
-If no address is provided for the location of the goods, the map will indicate the place of sale by default.
+- Sale by auction: in addition to the address of the place of sale (which is mandatory), the address where the property is located should be added, if different from the place of sale.
+A search of the register by place or by distance will then allow the location of the property to be identified.
+If no address is provided for the location of the property, the map will indicate the place of sale by default.